Rabies virus: Signs and symptoms

 The first symptoms of rabies may be very similar to those of the flu, including general weakness or discomfort, fever, or headache.
 These symptoms may last for days.
-There may be also discomfort or a prickling or itching sensation at the site of bite, progressing within days to symptoms of cerebral dysfunction, anxiety, confusion, agitation.
+There may be also discomfort or a prickling or itching sensation at the site of bite, progressing within days to symptoms of cerebral dysfunction, anxiety, confusion, and agitation.
+At the onset of these progressive symptoms, the disease begins to worsen.
 As the disease progresses, the person may experience delirium, abnormal behavior, hallucinations, and insomnia.
-Rabies lyssavirus may also be inactive in its host's body and become active after a long period of time.
+Rabies virus may also be inactive in its host's body and become active after a long period of time.